-Think about it logically: During sleep, your cells go into overdrive working to repair what needs fixing.
+During sleep, your cells go into overdrive working to repair what needs fixing.
 Sleep works to restore the vitality within you that may have been lost throughout the long day.
-Naturally, when athletes take rest days, their muscles will go into reparation mode.
-If these crucial days are not taken, the body will not be granted adequate time to focus on increasing strength gains.
+Naturally, when athletes take rest days, their muscles will go into repair mode.
+If these critical rest days are not taken, and even ignored in place of more training, the body will not be granted adequate time to focus on increasing strength gains.

 CrossFit’s high-intensity nature forces the cardiovascular and muscular systems of the body to push themselves past their thresholds.
-In doing so, athletes increase the count of capillaries, mitochondrial enzyme systems and glycogen within their muscles.
-So that personal record you broke after you took the weekend off?
-You can thank your rest days for the achievement.
+In doing so, athletes increase the count of capillaries, mitochondrial enzyme systems, and glycogen within their muscles.

 Without taking breaks, you willingly increase your susceptibility to injury.
 Furthermore, if recovery time is not allotted, the body will stop storing high amounts of glycogen and what all athletes fear happening will occur: you will Plateau.

 Plateauing is to not improve beyond your maximum performance.
 While many think they didn’t run, lift, or eat enough, plateauing could also be due to overtraining and lack of rest days.

 Overtraining occurs when the body is repeatedly trained to the point where even rest will not provide it with proper recovery.
 The two primary types of overtraining are systemic and localized.

 Localized overtraining is the most prevalent and can occur when you train the same muscle group repeatedly.
 To avoid this, body builders often designate certain days of the week to focus on exercising specific muscle groups.